sd17spring/sd17spring.github.io/_assignments/setup-your-environment.md

 ## Optional: Set Up Your Integrated Development Environment (IDE)

 You've now got all you need to start editing code with Atom, but you may want your development environment to be a little fancier.
-For example, being able to compile/run and debug your code inside the editor is pretty helpful while writing code.
-An IDE is just that, as it contains a suite of tools that will help you debug while you code instead of discovering the errors at runtime.
+Beyond a simple text editor, an IDE also contains a suite of tools that will help you debug while you code instead of discovering the errors at runtime.

 Certain trivial but frequent errors (incorrect indentation, certain misspelled names) can be detected earlier.
-If you'd like to see these errors in the editor as you type, install the following packages:
+We'll transform Atom into a pseudo-IDE by installing some development tools that let you see these errors in the editor as you type.

 ``` bash
 $ sudo pip3 install pyflakes jedi flake8 isort